DenPyDev/Simple-SMS-UniText/README.md

 https://github.com/SimpleMobileTools/Simple-SMS-Messenger

-[+] - select language for each sender (orig, target) [+] - select target language "original" to return to original lang [] - select default language for all NEW senders except ones from first list (orig, target) [+-] - option to translate after receiving, manually (button (orig, target) ) // add screen refresh [+] - save sms with their original text and their translation [+] - select multiply
+[+] - select language for each sender (orig, target) [+] - select language for each sender, remove "---" use "original" instead [+] - select target language "original" to return to original lang [] - select default language for all NEW senders except ones from first list (orig, target) [] - and set the language by long-tap on the chat for all selected [+-] - option to translate after receiving, manually (button (orig, target) ) // add screen refresh [+] - save sms with their original text and their translation [+] - select multiply